dsebastien/mmm/README.md

 The goal of mmm is to help you catalog all your media in one central place and make it accessible, shareable, ...

 ## How to build
-First, make sure that you have installed the required global npm packages: `npm install gulp babel babel-core --global --no-optional`.
+First, make sure that you have installed the required global npm packages: `npm install gulp --global --no-optional`.

 Next, if you have used the `--skip-install` option, then you also need to install the project dependencies using `npm run setup`.